-- 1. All letters to be written on whole sheets of foolscap paper, with a third margin, in a distinct hand, and with black ink. - 2.
-Each letter to be confined to one subject, and all letters to be numbered consecutively from 1 upwards. - 3.
-The subject to be written briefly at the head of each letter thus, - a clear space of one inch being left above it, for the record numbers and date of receipt.
+1. All letters to be written on whole sheets of foolscap paper, with a third margin, in a distinct hand, and with black ink.

+2. Each letter to be confined to one subject, and all letters to be numbered consecutively from 1 upwards.

-Mr. Licensed Surveyor to the Surveyor General, transmitting plan of portion of land at applied for by ; or reporting on road from to (as the case may be)
+3. The subject to be written briefly at the head of each letter thus,- to the Surveyor General, transmitting Mr. Licensed Surveyor plan of portion of land at on road from applied for by ; or reporting (as the case may be)